Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-13-22 - Process API and LDE.md

 }
 ```

-2. Writing code for children in separate files: Multi-process Program
+2. Writing code for children in separate files: Multi-process Program (*More practical*)

 ```c
 int main(){